-Belonging to UC SHIP does not mean that you will receive free medical care.
-It does mean that the cost of your medical care will be significantly reduced—you pay a portion of your medical costs and the insurance pays a portion of your medical costs.
+Belonging to UC SHIP does not guarantee free medical care.
+However, it does mean that the cost of your medical care will be significantly reduced—you pay a portion of your medical costs and the insurance pays a portion of your medical costs.
 This is also true about virtually all health insurance plans in the United States.
 Detailed information about UC SHIP is available on the SHCS Insurance page.

 Insurance Services at the Student Health and Wellness Center will not be able to provide the same level of insurance support and counseling to you if you are not enrolled in UC SHIP.
 We will refer you to physicians outside SHCS if you need further care, but we will not make these appointments for you or follow up on your appointments.
 We will be unable to counsel you about your benefits on other health insurance plans or assist you in communicating with your insurance company if problems arise.